as04-git/esc190_proj2_gifmaker/README.md

 ====
 1. Install ffmpeg. (https://ffmpeg.org/download.html)

 2. Make sure python is in your path (Windows) or python3 (Linux/MacOS).
 If it's named something else you'd have to rename the call in the relevant `run` shell script.
+Also ensure that you have `gcc` in your path, too.

 3. (if pip is in your path; typically Windows) `pip install Pillow ffmpeg-python` (if pip3 is in your path; typically *nix) `pip3 install Pillow ffmpeg-python`